Half Century Trojans

 Half Century Trojans Hall of Fame Awards & Welcome Brunch

-Held during the Fall in conjunction with Alumni Weekend, the Half Century Trojan Hall of Fame Awards & Welcome Brunch welcomes the newest group of Half Century Trojans — the 50 year reunion class — into the community and celebrates remarkable Half Century Trojans into the HCT Hall of Fame.
+Held during the Fall in conjunction with Homecoming Weekend, the Half Century Trojan Hall of Fame Awards & Welcome Brunch welcomes the newest group of Half Century Trojans — the 50 year reunion class — into the community and celebrates remarkable Half Century Trojans into the HCT Hall of Fame.
 These Half Century Trojans exemplify the ideals of the Trojan Family and have had a significant impact in their fields.

-We’ll also recognize the classes celebrating their 75th (1950), 70th (1955), 65th (1960), 60th (1965) and 55th (1970) reunions!
+We’ll also recognize the classes celebrating their 75th (1951), 70th (1956), 65th (1961), 60th (1966) and 55th (1971) reunions!

-2025 Honoree Bios
+2026 Honoree Bios

 Hall of Fame Awards